emnshchkv/Amyloidogenic-Mutagenesis/README.md

 - Single mutations: 2 × number of enhancers
 - Dipeptide insertions: 2 × number of enhancers
-- Pentapeptide insertions: 2 × number of enhancers
 - Combinatorial: Exponential with max_combinations setting (exponential growth!)
 - Fixed combinations: 3 mutations (all to P, all to R, alternating P/R)
 - Total mutations can be large for proteins with many enhancers